Factbox: U.S. companies with exposure to Russia

 Ford now has a 3.1 percent market share in Russia, according to the company's annual financial report.
 In October, the company said its Russian results "continued to improve, approaching breakeven."

-(Reporting by April Joyner in New York, additional reporting by Megan Davies in New York and Maria Kiselyova in Moscow; Editing by Matthew Lewis)
+(Reporting by April Joyner in New York; Additional reporting by Megan Davies in New York and Maria Kiselyova in Moscow; Editing by Matthew Lewis and Alistair Bell)